MY CHILDHOOD ENDED when I was ten.

 His parents wasted little time replacing him.
 Saul and Joshua were born in quick succession.
 They were harboured on a sheep and walnut farm in the Blue Mountains west of Sydney.
 In 1985, the furtive family returned to Brisbane.
 Michael was arrested while plotting to kidnap Elijah for a second time.
 Mary took her sons to visit their father at Boggo Road.
 Saul and Joshua were taken into custody.
 Joshua, nearly one, was the same weight as the average three-month-old infant.
 They were legally renamed Steven and John and placed into foster care with my parents, Tom and Lenore Blaine, publicans living in country Queensland who at the time were unable to have children of their own.

-In 1988, Michael Israel threatened to kill Mike Ahern, the premier of Queensland, unless he immediately returned his three sons along with eleven million dollars in compensation.
+In 1988, Michael Shelley threatened to kill Mike Ahern, the premier of Queensland, unless he immediately returned his three sons along with $11 million in compensation.
 A disciple of Michael’s named Roman was later arrested on the front lawn of Ahern’s house promising to deliver on the threat.

 HANNAH HERALDED A miraculous transformation in my parent’s ability to procreate.
 I was conceived in the weeks following her arrival.
 It was Mum’s seventh pregnancy.
 The previous six had been miscarriages, which is why my parents became foster carers in the first place.
 Now Mum was forty-one.
 She had extremely low expectations of the birth reaching full term.